frinknet/rloop/README.md

 ## License

-Public domain.
-The code is yours.
-Abuse responsibly, preferably in the name of progress.
+MIT License - Share the Lemure love.
+The copyright info is in the code.
+PRs and FORKs welcome!!!!

 ***